PleioneAlpha/arduino-infinity-mirror/README.md

 29. Recomment lines 105 - 115 and 205 - 215 by highlighting these lines and selecting Edit > Comment / Uncomment.
 30. Upload the code one more time.
 31. Note: After you bond the top and bottom portions of the case of the infinity mirror with super glue, you may need to repeat steps 22 - 30 in order to re-calibrate it.

+## Usage

+Simply tap the plastic near where the capacitive touch sensor has been installed in order to change colours and patterns.

 ## Credits